craig/merisbot-detect/README.md

 This code reads IPs from stdin and outputs only IPs that are meris bots (it checks if the IP has tcp ports 2000 and 5678 open).

+Warning: this sends several SYN-packets per IP and tries establishing a full TCP handshake.
+It could be optimized for production usage by just waiting for the SYN-ACK.
+But it's good enough for now. :)

 ```
 ┌─────────────┐              ┌─────────────┐
 │Meris Bot#1  ├────────────► │             │